 - 1/8 tsp- dried lavender buds skip if using lavender infused sugar

 - Half the plums and pit them.
 Split a vanilla pod in half and scrape out the seeds with a knife.
+Alternatively you can use 1 tsp of vanilla.

-- Put the non-stick and ovenproof pan on a medium heat and add the sugar, Kirsch, vanilla seeds and pod.
+- Put the non-stick and ovenproof pan on medium heat and add the sugar, Kirsch, vanilla seeds and pod.
 Let the sugar dissolve and cook until the mixture forms a light caramel.

 - Once the caramel looks thick and sticky, add cubes of butter, stir to combine and cook for 1-2 minutes longer.